After some coercion, Slow takes her very first stage.

 I sang Elle’s song, the one I wrote for her a couple of months ago.
 I told of how much I cared for her.
 Of the way I felt when she looked at me, touched me, loved me.
 Of the way her skin and hands and hair felt when I touched her.
 Yeah, it was a mushy love song, no doubt about it.
 But Elle loved to hear the thing and I could never resist her request.
 When I finished, I had a smile on my face.
 My dream Elle was rewarding me with a kiss.
 Applause startled me and I opened my eyes as reality thumped me upside the head.

 Oh, not everyone, of course.
 There were hoots of derision and I know lots of people were only clapping politely.
 But there was real applause and whistles out past the lights.
 Looking to the side of the stage, I saw Elle clapping fit to bust and the old lady waving me toward them.
 I trotted off stage, knowing I had a really stupid grin on my face but unable to stop.
 Elle leapt into my arms at the bottom of the stairs.

 “You were fantastic, Slow!
 I knew you could do it!”

 One hand held the guitar out of the way while I hugged her fiercely.
-“Only because of you, Elle,” I said, burying my face in her hair.
-Her body and scent grounded my giddy panic and we stood together for several minutes as I gathered my resources.
+“Only because of you, Elle.”
+I buried my face in her hair.
+Her body and scent grounded my giddy panic, and we stood together for several minutes as I gathered my wits.

 With a sigh, we finally released each other.
 “Come on, Slow.
 Let’s get out of here.”